nba251522/Regex-Tutorial/Develop/gist-template.md

 - `^`: This anchor asserts the start of a line.
 - `$`: This anchor asserts the end of a line.
 ### Quantifiers
+- `([a-z0-9_\.-]+)`: This part captures the user name in an email address.
+- `[a-z0-9_\.-]`: This character set includes lowercase alphabetic characters, digits, underscores, dots, and hyphens.
+- `+`: This indicates that the preceding character set ([a-z0-9_\.-]) must appear at least once but can be repeated multiple times.
+This means the user name part of the email can contain any combination and number of these characters, as long as it has at least one.
 ### OR Operator

 ### Character Classes